 Rent amounts are based on Fair Market Rents determined and published by HUD.

 HHA will regularly inspect your property to ensure it is being properly maintained.

 Landlords use their own lease and set the terms and conditions in the lease.

-The video on the right will provide additional information regarding the Housing Choice Voucher/Section 8 program.
-For further information, please visit our FAQs or the Section 8 program page.
+The link on the right will provide additional information regarding the Housing Choice Voucher program.
+For further information, please visit our FAQs or the Housing Choice Voucher program page.

 Payment Standards and Fair Market Rents

 The subsidy for most families is the difference between 30 percent of the family’s adjusted monthly income and a “payment standard” that is based on the HUD-published Fair Market Rents (FMRs).
 If the rent is more than the payment standard, the family pays a larger share.
 A family may not pay more than 40% of their adjusted monthly income for rent when the family first receives Housing Choice Voucher assistance, or when a family moves to a new unit.

 No cap exists on the rent.
 However the unit rent, plus any utility allowance for family-paid utilities, must be reasonable in relation to comparable units on the local rental housing market.
 The following are HUD-published Fair Market Rents and Housing Authority Payment Standards for the local housing market:

 The Housing Assistance Payment (HAP) contract is executed between HHA and the property owner or landlord.
 This contract is entered to provide assistance for the family under the Housing Choice Voucher program.
 The HAP contract is displayed to the right.
 To learn more about the federal regulations governing this program, click the learn more button button below.

 Inspections are required of all Housing Choice Voucher properties.
 This section will provide you with insight on what our inspectors will check during these inspections.